DenLilleMand/gildedrose/README.md

 In pipeline, we like `stages` as they give us the ability to see where in the process things are going wrong.
 So take a look at your old build script and transfer the things you did there to the jenkins script.

-If you cant remember the syntax for creating states, then here is the hello world example of it:
+If you cant remember the syntax for creating stages, then here is the hello world example of it:

 ```
 node {